 Victoria McKenzie-McHarg; Strategic Director and Steering Committee member

-Victoria is the Strategic Director of WELA, leading delivery of our new three year plan.
-Victoria is also the Chair of the Climate Action Network Australia (CANA), an Advisory Board member of the Melbourne Sustainable Society Institute at the University of Melbourne, and a Steering Committee member of the Forrest Gateway Project.
+Victoria is the Strategic Director of WELA, bringing 15 years of experience as a climate campaign manager to the role.
+She is the immediate past Chair of the Climate Action Network Australia (CANA), and a Steering Committee member of the Forrest Gateway to the Otways project.

 Louise Duxbury; Lead facilitator, WELA leadership program and Steering Committee member